Azure/Azure-AI-Content-Safety-Private-Preview/Multimodal API Private Preview.md

 ### Step 2.
 Create an Azure Content Safety resource

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. [Create Content Safety Resource](https://aka.ms/acs-create).
-Enter a unique name for your resource, select the **whitelisted subscription**, resource group, your preferred region in one of the **East US** and pricing tier.
+Enter a unique name for your resource, select the **whitelisted subscription**, resource group, **East US** region and pricing tier.
 Select **Create**.
 3. **The resource will take a few minutes to deploy.** After it does, go to the new resource.
 To access your Content Safety resource, you'll need a subscription key; In the left pane, under **Resource Management**, select **API Keys and Endpoints**.
 Copy one of the subscription key values and endpoint for later use.

 > ###  📘 NOTE:
 >
-> Currently the private preview features are only available in one region:  **East US**.
+> Currently this private preview feature is only available in one region:  **East US**.
 Please create your Content Safety resource in this region.
 Feel free to let us know your future production regions so we can plan accordingly.

 ### Step 3.
 Test with sample Request